xmmword/rpelf/README.md

 ## Description
 `rpelf` is a tool written in Python that searches for ROP gadgets within a given 64-bit ELF executable.
-It accomplishes this via parsing the given ELF file's header and section header table, reading the bytes of the `.plt`, `.text`, `.init`, and `.fini` into a buffer, disassembling the bytes stored in the buffer, and then reading the disassembly data to search for possible ROP, JOP, and SYS gadgets.
+It accomplishes this via parsing the given ELF file's header and section header table, reading the bytes of the `.plt`, `.text`, `.init`, and `.fini` ELF sections into a buffer, disassembling the bytes stored in the buffer, and then reading the disassembly data to search for possible ROP, JOP, and SYS gadgets.

 ### Features